[PREV - ACT_ONE] [TOP]

 there was a blank there...
 (I've read very little

-BLANK_VERSE Fitzgerald, knew very
+BLANK_VERSE Fitzgerald, and knew

-from the 1910s.) beyond Hemingway's "A
+from the 1910s.)
+Paris from Hemingway's "A

 In broad outline:

-Allen Churchill describes a very
+Allen Churchill describes a very serious,

-serious, intellectual Greenwich Village
+intellectual Greenwich Village bohemia,

-bohemia, an underground where socialist
+an underground where socialist politics

-politics were all the rage.
+were all the rage.

 A transition then happens where things

-(or merging with)
+of sorts. (or merging with) the

-Then the 20s "spree" kicks in, and the Lost Generation.
+Then the 20s "spree" kicks in, and

 everything, everywhere gets hyper